 - Several rompers and shirt/bottom sets

-- 7 pairs of socks to keep their feet warm
+- A week’s worth of socks to keep their feet warm

 - Baby hangers

-- And a sun hat or cold-weather hat, depending on the time of year.
+- A sunhat or cold-weather hat, depending on the time of year

 Look for first aid kits made by the American Red Cross.
-Most of these include everything you’ll need to help care for baby, including infant tooth brush, baby nail clippers, baby brush or comb, medicine dropper, bulb syringe and baby thermometer.
+Most of these include everything you’ll need to help care for the baby, including an infant toothbrush, baby nail clippers, baby brush or comb, medicine dropper, bulb syringe and baby thermometer.

-Whether you’re having your first child or your sixth, you are going to have questions.
-Banner professionals welcome your questions and concerns.
-Set up an appointment with your pediatrician to make sure that you are prepared with everything you need post-birth.
+Whether you’re having your first child or your fourth, you will have many questions.
+Set up an appointment with your child’s pediatrician and your health care provider to make sure you’re prepared with everything you need post-birth.